top of page

 A nipple shield is a thin silicone barrier that covers the nipple during breastfeeding.

-Nipple shields are a breastfeeding tool that often come with confusion.
+Nipple shields are a breastfeeding tool that sometimes cause confusion.
 Some parents swear by them, others are afraid to use them, and many aren’t sure what they are at all.
-With the right guidance, a shield can be a helpful tool, especially in the early days of breastfeeding.
+Under the right circumstances, a shield can be a helpful tool, especially in the early days of breastfeeding.

 What Is a Nipple Shield?

 A nipple shield is a thin silicone cover that fits over your nipple during breastfeeding.
-Babies latch onto the shield instead of directly onto your skin, but milk passes through small holes at the tip.
+Babies latch onto the shield instead of directly onto the skin.
+Small holes at the tip allow milk to pass through.

-Shields are generally a last resort - used only after a careful feeding evaluation by a skilled lactation professional and after other strategies have been tried.
+Shields are generally a last resort - used only after other strategies have been tried.

 When a Nipple Shield Might Help

-Nipple shields may be useful in specific situations:
+Nipple shields may be useful in specific situations, like:

 • Premature or small babies: Shields can act like “training wheels,” helping babies practice sucking while enjoying time at the breast.

-• Strong bottle preference: If baby has developed a bottle preference, a shield provides a familiar feel to encourage interest at the breast.
+• Strong bottle preference: If a baby has developed a bottle preference, a shield provides a familiar feel at the breast.

-• Nipple trauma or pain: If nipples are cracked, sore, or bleeding, shields can protect them while baby practices breastfeeding.
+• Nipple trauma or pain: If nipples are cracked, sore, or bleeding, shields can protect them while we work on improving the baby's latch.

-• Flat/inverted nipples or a high palate: Some babies need extra palatal stimulation, which a shield can provide.
+• Flat/inverted nipples or a high palate: Some babies do well with a more defined shape, which a shield can provide.

 Newborn baby breastfeeding with a nipple shield